garvit-exe/AliceAI/README.md

 A.L.I.C.E. was created by a talented team of developers, listed here in alphabetical order:

+- Khyati Tiwari
-- Garvit Budhiraja
+- Riya Gupta
 - Rohan Gautam
-- Riya Gupta
 - Shashidhar Kittur
-- Khyati Tiwari
+- Garvit

 ## Installation